navy0425/TestGit/README.md

 # TestGit
-This project is in order to learn how to ust git tools.
+This project is in order to learn how to use git tools.